edhenry/edhenry.github.io/_posts/2019-12-8-NeurIPS-Notes.md

 	* optimizing on non-linear projections

 ### Function Space Priors in Bayesian Deep Learning

-	* WHy do we care about function space priors?
+* Why do we care about function space priors?
 * Lots of testing methods for bayesian approaches
 	* see slides
 * But these all have non-Bayesian approaches that are competitive
 * Three X's
 	* Exploration
 	* Explanation
 	* Extrapolation
 	* These cases all depend crucially on having good priors that reflect thr structure of the underlying distribution
 * Compositional GP Kernels
 	* GP's are distributions over functions parameterized by kernels.
 	* Primitive Kernels
 	* Composite kernels
 		* taking products of kernels
 			* This can express things like periodic structure that gradually changes over time
 		* No need to specify structure in advanced and can be inferred online during training
 * Structured Priors and Deep Learning
 	* Demonstrates the power and flexibility of function space priors
 	* Problems